 - The skills must be on your active bar when you gain the XP; skills on your other bar won’t level

-Technically you don’t have to have the respective weapon actually equipped to level the skill line; just having skills from that line on your bar will do the job, even with the wrong weapon
+Note: Technically you don’t have to have the respective weapon actually equipped to level the skill line; just having skills from that line on your bar will do the job, even with the wrong weapon

 Jewelry